-I graduated from Yale College (1991) and Yale Law School (1996), where I was privileged to study with the late Dan Freed, who remains an important inspiration to me.
-Following law school, I clerked for United States District Court Judge Janet Bond Arterton in New Haven, Connecticut, and then practiced civil and criminal litigation at Sonnenschein Nath & Rosenthal in Chicago.
+I graduated from Yale College (1991) and Yale Law School (1996), where I studied with the late Dan Freed, who remains an important inspiration to me.
+Following law school, I clerked for United States District Court Judge Janet Bond Arterton in New Haven, Connecticut, and then practiced civil and criminal litigation at Sonnenschein Nath & Rosenthal in Chicago (now Dentons).
 I joined the Marquette Law School faculty in 2000.